 Every part of the castle’s vast grounds offers a different view of the surroundings.
 The central area gives you an almost 360° view – with the rivers Morava and Danube on one side and the Devínska Kobyla hill with Devín village tucked below it.
 Don’t miss the opportunity to climb up the highest terrace.

 Devín also has a little promenade right below the ominous looking castle rock and there are plenty of pubs around.
 I recommend you try the local speciality – red currant wine or ríbezľové víno.

-You can reach the castle by car or the bus no 29 from the SNP Bridge.
-A great way to reach Devín during the high season (starting towards end of April) is by a boat ride from the centre of Bratislava.
+You can reach the castle by bus no 29 from the SNP Bridge in Bratislava’s Old Town.
+A great way to reach Devín during the high season (starting towards the end of April) is by boat.
 Check their timetable here.
 I can’t recommend enough the forest walk from Devín to Sandberg (check the Sandberg article) located above the neighboring Devínska Nová Ves.

 During the winter season, the castle grounds are open but not the exhibition areas.
 Last entry in the castle 30 minutes before closing.